kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a parent class Media with a constructor that prints a message.
+1.Create a class raj with two sum() methods: one taking two integers, another taking three integers.

-2.Create a subclass Magazine that calls the parent constructor using super() and prints its own message.
+2.The first sum() method returns the sum of two numbers, and the second one returns the sum of three numbers.

-3.Create another subclass Channel that also calls the parent constructor and prints its own message.
+3.In the main() method, use Scanner to take three integer inputs from the user.

-4.In the main() method, create objects of Magazine and Channel classes.
+4.Create an object of the raj class to call both sum() methods.

-5.Observe constructor calls showing how parent and child constructors are invoked in inheritance.
+5.Display the results of both method calls to show method overloading in action.